1996 Advanta Championships of Philadelphia – Doubles

 Lori McNeil and Helena Suková were the defending champions but only McNeil competed that year with Nicole Arendt.

-Arendt and McNeil lost in the final 6-4, 3-6, 6-3 against Lisa Raymond and Rennae Stubbs.
+Arendt and McNeil lost in the final 6–4, 3–6, 6–3 against the unseeded team of Lisa Raymond and Rennae Stubbs.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.